-Aspect ratio setting Description Automatically sets the aspect ratio according to the input signal and the Resolution setting.
+Aspect ratio setting Description Auto (EX5210) Automatically sets the aspect ratio according to the input signal.

 Aspect ratio setting Description Normal Displays images using the full projection area and maintains the aspect ratio of the image.
+4:3 Displays images using the full projection area at 4:3 aspect ratio.
 16:9 Converts the aspect ratio of the image to 16:9.
-Full Displays images using the full width of the projection area, but does not maintain the aspect ratio.
-Zoom Displays images using the full width of the projection area and maintains the aspect ratio of the image.
-Native Displays images as is (aspect ratio and resolution are maintained).